 If you like to use scratch paper and pencils to work out problems, you’ll need to plan ahead.
 You CAN use scrap paper and pencils, but ONLY if you request this in advance.
 Email NASBA at email@example.com and make the request at least 2 weeks in advance.

 You must include your full name as it appears on your NTS, your full National Candidate ID, your confirmation NTS number, the date/time of your exam, the section of the exam that you are taking, and the address of the Prometric site you will use.

 On the day of the exam, the Prometric staff will give you paper and a pencil to use during the exam.
-When you’ve completed the exam, you must return the items to the staff.
+You must return the items to the staff when you’ve completed the exam.
 So, you cannot take the paper with you.
 In fact, the staff will even count the number of sheets you return.
 Furthermore, Prometric’s team will compare their count against the number of sheets you were given initially.
-You know, to make sure you aren’t hiding any sheets in your back pocket :).
+You know, to ensure you aren’t hiding any sheets in your back pocket :).